joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/058-Embedded-Systems.md

   - Strict control over firmware code development, deployment, and updates
   - Prevent unauthorized modifications.
   - Code signing and integrity verification - ensure authenticity and integrity of updates.
+  - For more information, please see [Application Security.](/docs/005-Cybersecurity/010-Software-Development/012-Code-Reviews.md#code-signing)

 - **Inability to Patch**